John Paulk: Washington, D.C. incident

-On September 19, 2000 while on a speaking tour, Paulk was seen sitting inside at the Washington, D.C. gay bar Mr. P's.
+On September 19, 2000, while on a speaking tour, Paulk was seen sitting inside at the Washington, D.C. gay bar Mr. P's.
 A patron recognized him and contacted Wayne Besen of the Human Rights Campaign, Truth Wins Out, and other gay political action organizations.
 When Besen arrived at the bar 40 minutes later and confronted Paulk, Paulk denied that he was John Paulk, instead insisting he was "John Clint".
 Upon exiting the bar, Paulk's picture was taken as evidence that he had been in the bar.
 When confronted by Besen about the incident and the photographs, Paulk admitted being in the bar, but stated that he didn't know that it was a gay bar, and he had simply stopped in for a moment to use the restroom.
 However, eyewitnesses reported that Paulk stayed for more than an hour, flirted with other men, and—when questioned about his sexuality—said that he was gay.

 Paulk was called back to Focus on the Family headquarters and questioned by James Dobson.
 At first, Paulk reportedly avoided giving a direct answer about the incident; however, he later confessed that he had been in the bar for the purpose of finding connection with other men.
 Paulk reduced his activities for six months and then resumed his position as manager of the Homosexuality and Gender Division of Focus on the Family.

 An Exodus press release soon followed:

 The incident received national headlines in newspapers and news magazines.
 Paulk remained in his position as manager of the Homosexuality and Gender Department until choosing to leave that position in 2003.

 Formal apology

-In April 2013, Paulk disavowed his belief in gay reparative therapy, announcing that —while he remains a devout Christian— he also identifies as a gay (not "formerly gay") man and believes that reparative therapy is both futile and harmful.
+In April 2013, Paulk disavowed his belief in gay reparative therapy, announcing that he does not see himself as "ex-gay" and believes that reparative therapy is both futile and harmful.
 He announced that his marriage was ending and he issued a formal apology for his role as an advocate of the movement.